 Daily Interest Accrued = 1000 x 0.19 / 365

 In this case, your daily interest accrued would be $0.52.
 This amount would then be added to your balance for tomorrow’s calculation.

 Calculate the interest that will accrue on your real credit card.
 Get your credit card APR, compounding frequency, and current balance to calulcate how much interest you’ll accrue during the current period.

 APY (Annual Percentage Yield) is the annual rate of return — expressed as a percentage — once you factor in compound interest.
-You’ll run into this most often when considering deposit accounts, and how much you’ll earn on your deposit.
+It's a standard evaluation of return based on one year.
+You'll run into this most often when considering deposit accounts, and how much you'll earn on your deposit.

 Let's say you want to calculate how much interest your savings account will pay you after one year.
 Your savings account pays 2.00% APY, and you have a balance of $1000.

 Expected Annual Interest = 1000 x 0.02

 In this case, your expected annual interest accrued would be $20.00.
 Your expected balance at the end of the year would be $1,020.00.